 - Submit a completed application form with a nonrefundable application fee of \$45. - Submit an official copy of a transcript from each institution of higher learning attended, including documentation of graduation from an accredited four-year college or university.
 The transcript(s) should be sent directly from the institution(s) attended to The Graduate School of the College of Charleston. - Submit at least two letters of recommendation from former professors or immediate supervisors in recent employment.
-Each referee should be as specific as possible in addressing the applicant's motivation and ability to successfully complete a graduate degree. - Submit a two-page statement about educational goals and interest in a graduate program in English. - Submit a writing sample that demonstrates an ability to perform literary analysis and conduct research.
+Each referee should be as specific as possible in addressing the applicant's motivation and ability to successfully complete a graduate degree. - Submit a two-page statement of goals about educational goals and interest in a graduate program in English. - Submit a writing sample that demonstrates an ability to perform literary analysis and conduct research.
 Typically, this requirement can be met by submitting a research paper prepared for an advanced undergraduate English course. - Submit an official copy of scores from the general test of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
 The test(s) must have been taken during the past five years.
-They should have a composite GRE verbal and quantitative score of at least 1000 and a 4 on the writing assessment section.
-Those taking the MAT should have a score of at least 45. - Applicants are expected to have a cumulative undergraduate GPA of at least 2.5 on a 4.0 scale and a 3.0 in the major.
+Those taking the MAT should have a score of at least 45.
+Scores from GRE tests taken through July 31, 2011 must have a composite score of 1000 on the combined verbal and quantitative sections and 4 on the writing assessment section.
+The minimum requirements for tests taken on or after August 1, 2011 require a minimum composite score of 300. - Applicants are expected to have a cumulative undergraduate GPA of at least 2.5 on a 4.0 scale and a 3.0 in the major.
 Non-Degree Students: